Uganda Money Information and Tips for Tourists and Travelers

-This can mean some real bargains for tourists and visitors to Uganda is you follow specific rules: Stay in Hotels that charge Shillings.
-Do not change US Dollars into Shillings at Hotels – you most often get a very low exchange rate.
+This can mean some real bargains for tourists and visitors to Uganda if you follow specific rules: Stay in Hotels that charge Shillings.
+Do not change US Dollars into Shillings at Hotels – you often get a meager exchange rate.

-Even when you tip, always use Ugandan Shillings, the person receiving the gratuity will be able to use the Money immediately if in Shillings.
+Even when you tip, always use Ugandan Shillings.
+The person receiving the gratuity will use the Money immediately if in Shillings.

-Making your own travel arrangement is an everyday thing in North America, Europe, Australia, New Zealand, and elsewhere.
-Some African Travelers think that they can do the same, putting together a Safari on their own.
+Make your travel arrangement daily in North America, Europe, Australia, and New Zealand.
+Some African Travelers think they can do the same, creating a Safari on their own.

 Often, that African Traveler is looking National Lampoon-like holiday.
 From Disaster to Disaster.
 From obtaining Gorilla Permits to booking lodges close to the activities.
 From Road Conditions and local driving habits.

-There are simply too many unknown factors to the uninitiated, and often such a person is taken advantage of, pays too much, or does not receive what they paid for.
+There are too many unknown factors for the uninitiated.
+Often, such a person is taken advantage of, pays too much, or does not receive what they paid for.

-The profit a Ugandan Tour Operator adds onto a safari is minimal compared to the Money potentially lost attempting a do-it-yourself Safari.
+The profit a Ugandan Tour Operator adds to a safari is minimal compared to the Money potentially lost attempting a do-it-yourself Safari.
+Read more here.

 You usually have two payments.
-There is the Safari Down Payment, which covers lodge and permits amount.
-The down payment is followed by the final payment 30-Days before the starting date of your Safari.
+There is the Safari Down Payment, which covers the lodge and permit amount.
+The last payment of 30 days follows the down payment before the starting date of your Safari.

-Our Merchant Service Provider charges 3.5%, which is lower than the regular service charge for Credit Cards in East Africa.
+Our Merchant Service Provider charges 3.5%, lower than the regular service charge for Credit Cards in East Africa.

 The lowest cost way, in most cases, is a Bank to Bank Transfer.
-We use ABSA formerly Barclay Africa since it is an international bank that makes money transfer more comfortable.
+We use ABSA, formerly Barclay Afr,ica, since it is an international bank that makes money transfers more comfortable.

-Large money transfers are checked by the Bank of Uganda for money laundering, which takes one day.
-Standard transfers take about 5 business days.
-No payment has ever been lost.
+The Bank of Uganda checks large money transfers for money laundering, which takes one day.
+Standard transfers take about five business days, and no payment has ever been made.
+Read more here.

 Does my Money stretch further in Uganda?

-Going on a Safari is an investment in yourself.
-Gorilla Trekking is the most expensive Tourism Activity in all of Africa.
+Going on a Safari is an investment in yourself, and gorilla Trekking is Africa’s most expensive Tourism Activity.
 Let us show you how to stretch your dollar further in Uganda.

-Uganda is the most bio-diverse country in Africa with something for everyone.
-Gorilla Trekking is the top-attraction in Uganda, and visitors wanting to track Gorillas have increased dramatically since Rwanda increased its Gorilla Permit Price to 1500 USD.
+Uganda is the most bio-diverse country in Africa, with something for everyone.
+Gorilla Trekking is the top attraction in Uganda.
+Visitors wanting to track Gorillas have increased dramatically since Rwanda increased its Gorilla Permit Price to 1500 USD.

-Uganda’s permit price is 600 USD.
-That is a 900 USD Saving for you, and that is just the beginning.
-We are one of the leading Gorilla Habituation Safaris Tour Operators and know all the ins and outs of Gorilla Trekking, let us know it is on your Bucket List and we will make it a reality.
+Uganda’s permit price is 600 USD, which is a 900 USD saving for you, just the beginning.
+We are one of the leading Gorilla Habituation Safaris Tour Operators, and we know all the ins and outs of Gorilla Trekking.
+Let us know if it is on your Bucket List, and we will make it a reality.